AndresAlberdi/AndresAlberdi.github.io/README.md

-# github.io
+# Home Pago
-Andres Alberdi home Page
+Andres Alberdi home Page, written with the help of IA (Gemini & ChatGPT) Written in english for the world to see

+## Main page
+Basic resume of the life and work
+Values and objectives pursuit